PramodKumarYadav/Circle/README.md

     * One or more pdfs are allowed in the TestData directory at the same time.
     * Both Lebara and Lyca pdf reports are allowed in the TestData directory at the same time.
     * You can choose to name these reports as you like (or leave defaults).
 The tool 'looks' into the reports and finds out what kind of report it is dealing with and acts accordingly.
-    * Note: The only known option (at this moment) at their website is to get a report as PDF download.Thus we deal with PDF as input.
+    * Note: The only known option at both lycamobile and lebara websites is to get a report as PDF download.Thus we deal with PDF as input.

 # Design
 1. - [ ] Download account statement(s) from Lycamobile (or Lebara) and copy them to TestData Directory